docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 If you want to adjust Rspamd's configuration, have a look at the ["Providing Custom Settings & Overriding Settings" section](#providing-custom-settings-overriding-settings) down below.

+!!! note "AMD64 vs ARM64"

+    We are currently doing a best-effort installation of Rspamd for ARM64 (from the Debian backports repository for Debian 11).
+The current version difference is two minor versions (AMD64 is at version 3.4, ARM64 at 3.2 \[13th Feb 2023\]).

+    Maintainers noticed only few differences, some of them with a big impact though.
+For those running Rspamd on ARM64, we recommend [disabling](#with-the-help-of-a-custom-file) the [DKIM signing module][dkim-signing-module] if you don't use it.

 ## The Default Configuration

 ### Mode of Operation